What is a Physician Loan? – The Essential Guide

 What are the benefits of Physician Mortgages?

 Physician mortgages provide significant benefits for medical professionals, especially those early in their careers.
-One of the most notable advantages is the ability to secure a loan with little or no down payment, which makes homeownership more accessible, even for those with limited savings.
+One of the most notable advantages is the ability to secure a loan with little to no down payment, making homeownership more accessible, even for those with limited savings.

 Additionally, these loans do not require private mortgage insurance (PMI), a cost typically added to traditional mortgages with smaller down payments.
 By waiving PMI, borrowers can save hundreds of dollars monthly.